 Facilities.
 Included in your stay at Saruni is two game drives per day.
 Having been on many a game drive before I was so impressed with Saruni’s guides who constantly take courses to brush up on their knowledge, definitely one of the highlights of my stay!

 Overall.
 Before my visit to Saruni my main concern was that there wouldn’t be as much to see in the MNC as there is in the centre of the National Reserve.
 I am pleased to say I couldn’t have been more wrong as our Kenyan Safari drives were excellent and our guide was very informative.
 What I loved about Saruni was how personalised our stay was, we were completely on our own with the wildlife and our sundowners under the lone acacia tree was such a magical experience.
-The camp is beautiful, the only thing missing is a plunge pool for that hot mid-day sun, otherwise a lovely place and I would recommend this Kenyan Safari to anyone.
+The camp is beautiful, the only thing missing is a plunge pool for that hot mid-day sun, otherwise a lovely place.